jacksonohallo/Findhome/README.md

 # Findhome

-Findhome is a web application to design to easen to the search for rental properties.
+Findhome is a web application  design to easen to the search for rental properties.

 ## Top Page Screenshot